Apress/Extreme-Mobile/README.md

+# Issues

+The latest resolutions to all outstanding issues found in the book can be found under the [Issues](../../issues) section.

 # Source Code for Extreme Mobile

 This repository contains the Xcode project files and source code developed throughout [*Extreme Mobile: Innovative Techniques for Crafting Customizable Mobile Apps Using iOS Frameworks*](https://www.link.springer.com/book/10.1007/979-8-8688-2323-7) by Charlie Cocchiaro (Apress, 2026).